 The college reserves the right to request additional documentation if the initial documentation does not provide sufficient information.

-During the accommodation review process, the student development officer may collaborate with the faculty course chair and dean of academic affairs in determining whether accommodations are reasonable.
+During the accommodation review process, the dean of students may collaborate with the faculty course chair and dean of academic affairs in determining whether accommodations are reasonable.

 Implementation of Approved Accommodations